Yongle Encyclopedia: Development

 The Yongle Encyclopedia was commissioned by the Yongle Emperor and completed in 1408.
-In 1404, a year after the work was commissioned, a team of 100 scholars, mostly from the Hanlin Academy, completed a manuscript called A Complete Work of Literature.
+In 1404, a year after the work was commissioned, a team of 100 scholars, mostly from the Hanlin Academy, led by Xie Jin completed a manuscript called A Complete Work of Literature (文獻大成).
 The Yongle Emperor rejected this work and insisted on adding other volumes.

 In 1405, under the Yongle Emperor's command, the number of scholars rose to 2,169.
 Scholars were sent all over China to find books and expand the encyclopedia.
-The Yongle Emperor assigned his personal advisor, Dao Yan, a monk, and Liu Jichi, the deputy minister of punishment, as co-editors of the encyclopedia, supporting Yao Guangxiao.
+The Yongle Emperor assigned his personal advisor, Yao Guangxiao, a monk, Zheng Ci, the minister of ceremonies, and Liu Jichi, the deputy minister of punishment, as co-editors of the encyclopedia to supervise and support Xie Jin.
 The scholars spent four years compiling the leishu encyclopedia, under the leadership of general editor Yao Guangxiao.

 The encyclopedia was completed in 1408 at the Guozijian in Nanjing (now Nanjing University).
 It comprised 22,937 manuscript rolls or chapters, in 11,095 volumes, occupying roughly 40 m3, and using 370 million Chinese characters—the equivalent of about a quarter of a billion English words (around six times as many as the Encyclopædia Britannica).

 The leishu was intended to include every commentary that had been written on the Chinese classics, as well as all history, philosophy, arts, and sciences.
 It was a massive collation of excerpts and works from the entirety of Chinese literature and knowledge.
 The Yongle Emperor was so pleased with the finished encyclopedia that he named it after his reign, and personally wrote a lengthy preface highlighting the importance of preserving the works.